python4004/Timing-HTB/Timing.md

 }

 ```
-from the first look this code seems to have `sql injection` but after search with my friend `Yasser Elsnbary` we found that its not sql injection
+From the first look this code seems to have `sql injection` but after search with my friend `Yasser Elsnbary` we found that its not sql injection

 you can check it from
 [here](https://stackoverflow.com/questions/14589407/what-does-a-colon-before-a-literal-in-an-sql-statement-mean)